-Graham Cunningham marks your card for Sunday's Sha Tin action live on Sky Sports Racing.
+Our Hong Kong expert Graham Cunningham marks your card for Sunday's Sha Tin card which is live on Sky Sports Racing.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.

 If you are concerned about your gambling, please call the National Gambling Helpline / GamCare on 0808 8020 133.